ebkr/r2modmanPlus/README.md

 The only thing you have to consider when suggesting a feature is the impact it will have on users who don't have a lot of experience with computers.

 ## Changelog
+### 3.1.12
+- Fixed issue causing mod list to not use refreshed cache on initial launch.
+- Profiles can now be updated using codes and files without having to export/delete/re-import.
+- Increased timeout to 30s for slower connections.
+- Minor visual tweaks and fixes.

 ### 3.1.11
 - Added Outward support.
 - Update all can now be accessed without going to the Settings screen.